Djokovic To Face Kyrgios In Blockbuster Wimbledon Final - UrduPoint

 "I never thought I'd be here at all, to be brutally honest with you," said the 40th-ranked player, aged 27.

 "But I'm just super proud and I'm just ready to go.
-I'm going to give it my all and we'll see what happens."On Saturday, world number two Ons Jabeur will attempt to become the first African woman to win a Grand Slam in the modern era when she takes on Russian-born Elena Rybakina, who is representing Kazakhstan.
+I'm going to give it my all and we'll see what happens."On Saturday, world number two Ons Jabeur will attempt to become the first African woman to win a Grand Slam when she takes on Russian-born Elena Rybakina, who is representing Kazakhstan.